hannojg/react-native-rlottie/README.md

         libreact_debug \
     ```
 1. Open the `android/app/src/main/jni/MainComponentsRegistry.cpp` file and update the file as it follows:
-    1. Add the import for the calculator:
+    1. Add the import for the RLottieView:
         ```diff
             #include <react/renderer/components/answersolver/ComponentDescriptors.h>
         +   #include <react/renderer/components/rlottieview/ComponentDescriptors.h>